 Researchers have assumed that the so-called “sex change” operation was likely a hoax on Ray’s part, but there may be some grain of truth to the story.
 Recently released documents on an interview with Ray by FBI agents during an espionage investigation noted that, “Bourbon laughingly stated his reason for having the operation was different than was Christine’s, in that he had wanted to save his own life.”
 Ray told the agents that he had the operation due to cancer, but, again, this may have been an instance of Ray re-writing his own history.

-After the operation, Ray billed himself as “Rae Bourbon” for his nightclub appearances, a stage name he had used on and off since the 1920s.
+After the operation, Ray consistently billed himself as “Rae Bourbon” for his nightclub appearances, a stage name he had used on and off since the 1920s.
 Some people who knew Ray during and after this period recalled that, at least anatomically, he was still a functioning male.
 This more serious operation for cancer, combined with publicity for Christine Jorgensen, may have been the inspiration for Ray’s claim of a sex change and the subsequent integration of an operation into his comedy material.
 Ray told friends and other performers at various points that the reason for the sex change operation was to skirt local laws banning cross-dressing, making it easier for him to appear on stage.
 Interestingly, Ray quips during a rare 1954 live recording produced a few months before the sex change story that he plans to go to Denmark to “have more put on”.